pseewald/vim-anyfold/README.md

     ```

     to your vimrc if you experience that vim-anyfold is slow.
+6. *Ignored lines*: sometimes unindented lines should not define a new fold, such as comments or preprocessor statements.
+If the default behaviour of vim-anyfold does not already take care of this, you can set `anyfold_comments` to a list of syntax items that should be ignored.
-6. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.
+7. *Documentation:* For more detailed instructions and information, read the included vim doc `:h anyfold`.

 ## Options